danwdart/peoplemon/README.md

 ### System dependencies ###

-To build and run pplmonad you need the following software on your system:
+To build and run peoplemon you need the following software on your system:

 * [Haskell Platform](https://www.haskell.org/platform/)
 * [Simple DirectMedia Layer 2 (SDL2)](https://libsdl.org)